MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-notifications-create-txt-channel.md

 To configure alert notifications for System Center - Operations Manager, your first task is to enable a notification channel.
 This topic describes how to configure a channel that will send alert notifications to subscribers by using a Short Message Service (SMS) or text message.

 > [!NOTE]
+> 1. You are required to have a modem for SMS messaging, which is typically attached directly to the Management Server.
-> The modem used for SMS must support SMS Protocol Data Unit (PDU) mode.
+> 2. The modem used for SMS must support SMS Protocol Data Unit (PDU) mode.
+> 3. The SMS Message limitation is 160 characters.

 ## To enable a text message notification channel

 1. Log on to the computer with a user account that is a member of the Operations Manager Administrators role.

 2. In the Operations console, click **Administration**.